The fruit of the Nootka Rose adds a splash of color and is great forage for local birds and wildlife.

 Our staff and dedicated Native Plant Sale Volunteers will help you find all the right plants for your property.

 Sorry, but we cannot ship your plants.
-Customers must pick-up their plant order on one of two days: March 2 or 3, 2018 at the Pierce Conservation District office located at 308 W Stewart Ave in Puyallup (note this is a new location, map it).
-Friday pick-ups are staggered by last name: A-I: 12-2 p.m., J-R: 2-4 p.m., S-Z: 4-6 p.m.
-On Saturday, March 3, anyone can pick up their orders from 9 a.m.-1p.m.
+Customers must pick-up their plant order on one of two days: March 1 or 2, 2019 at the Pierce Conservation District office located at 308 W Stewart Ave in Puyallup (note this is a new location, map it).
+Friday pick-ups are staggered by last name: J-R: 12-2 p.m., S-Z: 2-4 p.m., A-I: 4-6 p.m.
+On Saturday, March 2, anyone can pick up their orders from 9 a.m.-1p.m.

 Help Us Spread the Word

 This is a non-profit sale with the goal of making eco-friendly native plants available to our communities and lands; so please help us spread the word!
-Tell folks to visit this website, or if you'd like to share a paper flier/order form with others, just print out the file below.
+Tell folks to visit this website.